 When to use a purchase order

-A purchase order should be used when ordering merchandise or services for which an invoice requiring payment will be sent to the University.
+A Purchase Order (PO) should be used when ordering merchandise or services for which an invoice requiring payment will be sent to the University.
 It is the approved method for ordering that the University has adopted.
 Orders placed without a purchase order do not have the approval or authorization of the University.
 Without an authorized purchase order, the University maintains the right to refuse payment for the order.

 When not to use a purchase order